-This might seem obvious but can vary.
+This might seem obvious but the definition can vary.
 As an overarching statement night hiking is hiking at nighttime however what you see will vary depending on whether you do it just after sunset, in the middle of the night, or just before sunrise.
 My favourite time is the early morning before sunrise around 5:00am.
 If you don’t want to get up early hiking from daylight into the night also works really well.

 First let us look at the reason(s) for hiking at night.
-In fact, I can hear many of you thinking to yourselves, ‘why on earth would you?’ which doesn’t surprise me.
+In fact, I can hear many of you thinking to yourselves, ‘why on earth would you?’
+Which doesn’t surprise me.
 The majority of hikers I know, including my wife, aren’t into night hiking.
 For me it’s just another excuse to do what I love and I take any opportunity I can get to hike at night.
 In most cases, many of my friends would prefer to be safely sitting in camp eating, drinking and not moving very much.
-For me night hiking is something I do on average at least once, if not twice or more a week, and it allows me to see the world in a different way, literally, and here’s why:
+For me night hiking is something I do on average at least once, if not twice or more a month, and it allows me to see the world in a different way, literally, and here’s why:

 While there are always good reasons to do something there are also reasons for not doing so.
 These include: